Environmental Action Plan for Earth Connection Center

 The urine is collected and used as the nitrogen component of our fertilizer in the nursery.

-The scat is mixed with carbon to create biochar and after thorough composting it will be used under fruit trees and under trees in our habitat restoration projects.
+The scat is mixed with carbon to create biochar and after thorough composting it is used under fruit trees and under trees in our habitat restoration projects.
 Not in the garden.
 Using it under fruit trees is safe as the fruit is well away from the compost.

-We have a small solar system (1000W) installed on the roof of the casita that powers everything!
+We have a small solar system (1000W) and added a windmill (400W) installed on the roof of the casita that powers everything!
 We also have a small portable gas generator that we use as backup power and when we are doing construction.

 We regulate our sleeping hours from 2 hours after dark and then get up at the crack of dawn.
 There is enough light in the casita during the day.